 The handiwork of the cabinetmaker was idealized and an appreciation for quality and craftsmanship was celebrated.
 Homes of this period were designed with an open floor plan and a central hearth or gathering area.
 Woodwork and cabinetry became architectural focal points in warm wood tones and joinery techniques were prominently featured.

-Designer Cabinetry shown with the “Homestead” door style (Inset with non-beaded frame) in Quarter-Sawn Red Oak with Mission finish.
+Crestwood Cabinetry shown with the “Homestead” door style (Inset with non-beaded frame) in Quarter-Sawn Red Oak with Mission finish.